Learn to help people relieve pressure and anxiety—Ten Tips for Effective Listening

 4. Prepare to set aside your emotions and responses while listening.

-Whether you disagree or agree with what the person is saying, you will have to fight the desire to jump in, “correct,” debate, judge, and share your own view.
+Whether you disagree or agree with what the person is saying, you will have to fight the desire to jump in, debate, judge, and share your own view.
 Even if you agree, sometimes we want to let our own experiences take over the focus.
-If your goal is to listen, then you need to acknowledge those other emotions in your head and heart when they arise, set them aside for now, and keep listening.
+If your goal is to listen, then you need to acknowledge those other emotions when they arise, set them aside for now, and keep listening.
 There is a time and place for you to share your opinions and emotions (and relieve your own pressure), but you can’t talk and listen at the same time.
 If you are not emotionally strong enough at that moment or don’t feel safe enough to listen to someone, it is in everyone’s best interest to step away from the situation.

 5. Resist taking over as the talker.